scoronado12/twitter-news-bot/README.md

 # twitterbot

-This is my Twitter Bot, as of now it is supposed to simply connect to a twitter account and respond "pong" when you tweet "ping".
+This is the script that runs the @nenoSong account on Twitter

 # Usage